C

 Project Editor

-A project editor manages entire projects, for example, from raw manuscript to bound book.
-He or she may be responsible for hiring and supervising editorial specialists (writers, editors, proofreaders, and indexers) and design specialists (graphic designers, typesetters, photo editors and researchers, and illustrators).
-The project editor may work with permissions, marketing, sales, or other administrative staff and is often responsible for a project's budget and schedule.
+A project editor manages the workflow of an entire book or even series.
+This type of editor is often responsible for hiring and supervising editorial specialists (writers, editors, proofreaders, and indexers), as well as design specialists (graphic designers, web designers, photo editors and researchers, and illustrators).
+The project editor may also work with a publisher’s permissions, marketing, sales, and production departments and is usually responsible for a project’s budget and schedule.

 Manuscript Evaluator

-A manuscript evaluator reviews a manuscript and produces a detailed written evaluation—a guide to improving the work—that covers matters such as content, clarity, style, tone, and grammar.
-He or she may also make recommendations regarding intended audience(s), publishers, and formats for presentation and publication.
+A manuscript evaluator reviews a manuscript and produces a detailed written assessment—a guide to improving the work—that covers such issues as content, clarity, writing style, and tone.
+He or she may also make recommendations about getting the manuscript published.

 Fact Checker or Researcher

-A fact checker/researcher verifies the accuracy of a manuscript’s content.
+A fact checker or researcher verifies the accuracy of a manuscript’s content.

 Translator